Shriek of the Mutilated: Home media

 Iver Film Services (IFS) released the film on VHS in the United Kingdom in 1982.
 Lightning Video released a VHS in the United States in 1985.
 The film was released on DVD by Retromedia Entertainment in 2003.
 Their DVD release did not feature the "Popcorn" instrumental song that appears early in the film, due to concerns over likely copyright issues.

 Vinegar Syndrome released the film on Blu-ray on August 30, 2022, featuring several crew interviews, as well as an audio commentary with cinematographer Roberta Findlay.
 This release restored the recording of "Popcorn" to the film.

 Legacy

 In 1977, Michael Findlay was killed in a helicopter accident.
 After her husband's death, Roberta went on to direct hardcore porn, and also kept adding to her horror filmography.
 Recently, some of their films have gained a cult following.

 Writing of Shriek of the Mutilated in his book The Gorehound's Guide to Splatter Films of the 1960s and 1970s, Scott Aaron Stine lauded the film as "an innovative, well paced, and fun little shocker that belies the "talent" behind it."

+"I'm on my third viewing of most of the worst movies you've ever seen," Alice Cooper remarked in 1989.
+"Like Shriek of the Mutilated."